Gele Trekking

 Pokhara

-A: Trek for 2 hours and drive 1.30 hours together 3 hours and 30 minutes
+A: Trek for 2 hours and drive 1 hour 30 minutes - total 3 hours and 30 minutes

-B: Include a room share and breakfast (require separate room to pay extra).
+B: Include a room share and breakfast (pay extra for a separate room)

 Day 14